PedroManuelCortes/NeuroAIT_DecisionMakingData/README.md

 - `analysis/`: Contains analysis scripts.
   - `R/`: Scripts written in R for data analysis.
   - `matlab/`: Scripts written in Matlab for EEG data preprocessing and analysis.
-- `documentation/`: Related documents such as research articles and reports.
-- `results/`: Analysis results such as graphs and tables.

 ## Participant and Experimental Condition Codes